totaljs/jComponent/readme.md

 });

 $.components.on('destroy', function(name, component) {
-    // Is emitted before is some component destroyed.
+    // Is emitted before is a component destroyed.
 });
 ```